lyons194/Compound-Interest-Calculator/README.md

-# Compound-Interest-Calculator
+Compound-Interest-Calculator

-"""A compound interest calculator I made using Python.
+A compound interest calculator coded in Python.

+This calculator allows the user to calculate the compound interest for any number of loans the user prefers, within one sitting.

+When running the program, the user first specifies how many loans they will be calculating.

-The calculator takes the principal, interest rate, time period (in years) and number of times per year that the interest compounds and uses it to calculate the final amount that will result from the parameters listed above."""
+The program then inputs the principal, interest rate, time period (in years) and number of times per year that the interest compounds, for each loan they need to calculate.